 Top 9 Studies on E-Liquid You Need to Know About

-It goes without saying that there is a lot of controversy about e-cigarettes and e-liquids.
+It goes without saying that there is a lot of controversy about e-cigarettes and e-juice.
 With new scientific evidence emerging regularly, we’re finding out more and more each month, but there is an inherent tendency for benefits to be swept aside in favor of exaggerated portrayals of potential risk in the media.

 If you’re finding yourself unsure what to think about the state of the science on e-liquid, learning more about some of the most important studies conducted to date gives you an objective picture of what we know and what we still need to find out.